markotasic/Sneakers/README.md

 The project is still not finished planning to add:
 1) Cart
-2) Image upload
-3) Product filtering
-4) Checkout, About, Contact pages.
+2) Checkout, About, Contact pages.